General Information About Requesting Prescriptions

 If you are going away, for example, you can make an early request but you will need to provide us with a note stating the reason for your early request.
 This may then avoid any unnecessary delay.

 Patients travelling abroad can ask for a supply of repeat medications for a maximum period of 3 months.
-If there is a need for repeat medications for a longer period, patients must register with a doctor abroad to obtain ongoing supplies.
+Please note that we can only supply 3 month's of medication within a 3 month period, so be aware when ordering.
+If there is a need for repeat medications for a longer than the 3 month's provided then patients must register with a doctor abroad to obtain ongoing supplies.

 Why should there be a delay if I order early?